 Marketing language should be appropriate to the region, specialty, and target audience.
 Avoid being too vague, too technical, or too formal.

 Of course, not every individual is guaranteed to understand your content, even if you get every word “right.”
-That’s why it is important that you know your audience and tailor your content to them.
+That’s why you must know your audience and tailor your content to them.

 The Seven Health Marketing Words Not to Use

-When it comes to marketing, healthcare, and other life-science marketing is under a lot of pressure.
-This not only comes from the everyday challenges of standing out from competitors and attracting new clients and increasing revenue but it also from federal or state laws and industry standards.
+When it comes to marketing, healthcare, and other life science, marketing is under a lot of pressure.
+This not only comes from the everyday challenges of standing out from competitors and attracting new clients and increasing revenue but also from federal or state laws and industry standards.

-Proper word use is imperative for practices, providers, and medical companies that want to please both regulators and clients.
+Proper word use is imperative for practices, providers, and medical companies that please both regulators and clients.
 Unfortunately, not every piece of marketing content achieves this.